volodymyrhudyma/blog/content/blog/2020-11-21-learn-and-invert-a-binary-search-tree-in-javascript.md

 }
 ```

-Create the same tree as in the above example:
+Create the same tree as in the example above:

 ```javascript
 const binarySearchTree = new BinarySearchTree();